vger-6/cr4te/README.md

 # cr4te

 A static site generator for organizing and showcasing creative media projects.
-It scans your folder structure, extracts metadata and media, and builds a clean, searchable HTML gallery.
+It scans your folder structure, extracts metadata and media, and builds a clean, searchable HTML gallery using Jinja2 templates.

 ---